soccerGB/MSIExperiment/readme.md

 - Launch client container

    docker run -it -e IMSProxyIpAddress msitest/test:clientcontainer

+       ps.
+Pass an environment variable to clientcontainer instances for port forwarding purpose

 ## Logging for an example run
 You should have the following images in the "docker images" output